jniemann66/code-task/README.md

 and do a basic flight search:

+the cities shoould auto-complete when you type 2-3 characters ...

 From: syd

 To: new (york)

 Date: (some date in the future)

 ## Additional information on the project components